volkovandr/git_analysis/README.md

 ## Usage

-Edit the file git_analysis.py and add the path to the repository and the list of the files that should be exluded from the analysis and the name of the report file in the lines 13-16
-Then run the script `python git_analysis.py`
+Edit the config file git_analysis.yml
+Then run the script `python git_analysis.py`, it will look for the config file in the current directory.
+If you are working with different repositories it might make sense to create the git_analysis.yml in each of them and add it to .gitignore.
+And then execute the script from the respective repository directory.

 ## Future develpment

-* Remove the settings from the code and put them into a settins file or as command line parameters
 * Refactor the code: remove unused code
 * In the excel report: add for each file a brief hisory of the last 5 revisions: number of lines of code and complexity metric